TerraUSD (UST) Price Tops $0.0641 on Exchanges

-TerraUSD (UST) traded 26% lower against the US dollar during the 24-hour period ending at 15:00 PM E.T. on September 1st.
-One TerraUSD coin can currently be purchased for $0.0641 or 0.00000217 BTC on major exchanges.
-TerraUSD has a total market cap of $723.03 million and $129.58 million worth of TerraUSD was traded on exchanges in the last day.
-Over the last seven days, TerraUSD has traded down 26.9% against the US dollar.
+TerraUSD (UST) traded down 26% against the US dollar during the twenty-four hour period ending at 19:00 PM ET on September 5th.
+TerraUSD has a market capitalization of $723.03 million and $129.58 million worth of TerraUSD was traded on exchanges in the last 24 hours.
+One TerraUSD coin can currently be bought for approximately $0.0641 or 0.00000217 BTC on major exchanges.
+During the last seven days, TerraUSD has traded down 26.9% against the US dollar.

 - BitCanna (BCNA) traded down 7.2% against the dollar and now trades at $0.0163 or 0.00000071 BTC.